My Background with VR

 For the uninitiated, VRChat is a free VR application where you can visit user-created private/public virtual worlds.
 You exist in these worlds as a configurable and user-created avatar of your choice.
 If you’ve never seen VR Chat before, I reccomend looking up a short YouTube video demonstration, which will instantly give a better idea that a textual description.

-QMD and I donned anime girl avatar skins, which appeared to be the custom in most VRChat worlds.
+QMD and I donned avatars and explored some random VRChat words.
 VRChat has these notable capabilities:

 • Locations are organized into worlds.
 You can find world via a primitive search menu, or through hub worlds or other users that advertise certain worlds to you.
 Some worlds are static, intended for socializing or serving as a base to implement special activities on top of, and some worlds are designed to host a specific interactive game or other experience.